-You will also need at least one of the following documents to prove your current address:
+You will need at least one of the following documents for identification verification to request a basic DBS check:

 There may be situations where you are unable to upload the documents.
 Some people would prefer not to send them online through the service.
 In this case you can send them after completing the online application.

 Telephone: 03000 200 190